 Medical examination and assessment

-Cabin crew medical examinations and assessments may be carried out by an Authorised Medical Examiner (AME) or approved Occupational Health Medical Practitioner (OHMP).
+Cabin crew medical examinations and assessments may be carried out by a UK CAA approved Aeromedical Examiner (AME) or approved Occupational Health Medical Practitioner (OHMP).
 A list of UK AMEs and OHMPs can be found at Find an AME.

 All new cabin crew require an initial medical examination.
 Periodic medical assessments are required for all cabin crew at intervals of no more than 60 months.